SirPepe/ornament/Readme.md

   // the attribute representation of an accessor together with
   // updateAttrPredicate().
 Must never throw.
   stringify: (this: T, value?: V | null) => string;
+  // Optionally transforms a value before returned from the getter.
+Defaults to
+  // the identity function.
+  get?: (this: T, value: V) => V;
   // Decides if, based on a new value, the content attribute gets updated to
   // match the IDL attribute's new value (true/false) or if the content
   // attribute gets removed (null).
 Defaults to a function that always returns